 Admittedly, you might not need a new site due to slow load times, but it can be a contributing factor.
 Consider running your website through a PageSpeed test to check how it’s performing.
-If it’s in the red or orange for either mobile or desktop, then you’ll need to speak to your agency about what changes you can make to improve this.
-Results tell us that if your website loads in more than 3 seconds, at least 40% of users will abandon it altogether.
+If it’s in red or orange for either mobile or desktop, then you’ll need to speak to your agency about what changes you can make to improve this.
+Research tells us that if your website loads in more than 3 seconds, at least 40% of users will abandon it altogether.

-Over time, as you add new content to your website it might start to lack consistency and your initial sitemap logic could have vanished entirely.
+Over time, as you add new content to your website, it might start to lack consistency, and your initial sitemap logic could have vanished entirely.
 For a growing company, this is completely normal as your values and messaging change.
 At this point, it’s usually best to go back to the drawing board to rethink your audience, re-establish consistency and optimise the user experience.

 You should be able to effortlessly update and maintain your website without the influence of an agency or freelancer.
 If this isn’t the case, then we strongly recommend a new site.
-Be sure to keep this in mind when choosing your new platform and agency too; you don’t want to have the same issues again a few months down the line.
+Be sure to keep this in mind when choosing your new platform and agency; you don’t want to have the same issues again a few months down the line.

-We hope this blog has proven useful to you, if you’d like to keep up to date with our hottest content, please sign up for our newsletter using the form at the bottom of the page.
+We hope this blog has proven useful to you.
+If you’d like to keep up to date with our latest insights, please register for our weekly newsletter.